 By Lynn Bolt Rosendale ‘85

 Money isn’t everything.
 But when it comes to measuring the success of a nation, it is pretty much the only thing.
-GDP (Gross Domestic Product), the monetary value of a country’s economic output, reigns supreme in terms of economic indicators.
-A GDP that is growing can enhance a country’s reputation and therefore its strength and power.
+GDP (Gross Domestic Product), the monetary value of a country’s economic output, is the supreme economic indicator.
+A growing GDP can enhance a country’s reputation and therefore its strength and power.

 This powerful indicator that now influences elections, policy decisions and manufacturing strategies did not exist a century ago.
-Nobel Prize-winning economist Simon Kuznets is credited with developing the concept of the GDP (originally formulated as GNP or Gross National Product) in the mid-20th century as policymakers struggled to understand and respond to the Great Depression.
+Nobel Prize-winning economist Simon Kuznets is credited with developing the concept of GDP (originally formulated as GNP or Gross National Product) in the mid-20th century as policymakers struggled to understand and respond to the Great Depression.

-At the time, it was understood that the national accounts were limited in their scope: they were designed to assess prosperity while realizing that other contributing aspects were not being fully valued.
-Kuznets understood this and in fact warned that “the valuable capacity of the human mind to simplify a complex situation … becomes dangerous when not controlled in terms of definitely stated criteria.”
+At the time, it was understood that the national accounts and GDP were limited in their scope: they were designed to assess prosperity while realizing that other contributing aspects to well-being were not being fully valued.
+Kuznets understood this and cautioned that “the valuable capacity of the human mind to simplify a complex situation … becomes dangerous when not controlled in terms of definitely stated criteria.”

-But as policymakers grabbed hold of the numbers and began using them as the benchmark of success, the complexities were obscured.
+But as policymakers grabbed hold of the numbers and began using them as the benchmark of success, the complexities were obscured [forgotten?].

 Calvin professors Matt Heun (engineering) and Becky Haney (economics) have teamed with Clemson University professor Michael Carbajales–Dale (environmental engineering and earth sceinces) to unveil at least one part of that complexity: a part that they believe is critical for the future.

-“Simply measuring by GDP is not a good enough measure of what makes an economy go and what brings good quality of life to people,” said Heun.
+“GDP is simply not a good enough measure of what makes an economy go and what brings good quality of life to people,” said Heun.

-The result, their recently released book, Beyond GDP: National Accounting in the Age of Resource Depletion (publisher, 2014), bolsters the conversation that is currently on the fringes of economic thought in the United States.
+The result, their recently released book, Beyond GDP: National Accounting in the Age of Resource Depletion (Springer, 2015), bolsters [contributes to?] the conversation that is currently gaining some traction among economists, though less so among policy-makers.
+[BRH – it isn’t as bleak or fringelike as I indicated during the conversation – e.g., the current President of the American Economics Association,William Nordhaus, has written extensively on these issues and is passionate about the issues we raise.] .

-“Once you start taking stock of our natural resources and then try to put a value on them, it becomes very obvious that we are using up resources, that we have some clear constraints, and it becomes more obvious that the decisions that we make impact future generations.
+“Once you start taking stock of our natural resources and then try to put a value on them, it becomes very obvious that we are using up resources, that the economy faces clear constraints, and that the decisions that we make today impact future generations.
 That becomes crystal clear,” said Haney.

 The idea of valuing natural resources is not new.
 “One of the first calls for the integrated and comprehensive reporting of environmental-economic data, including natural and manufactured capital, came from the Brundtland Commission (1983–1987), which recognized the need to devise rigorous methods for integrating environmental assets into national balance sheets and income statements,” the authors write.